Italian Beef Recipe

 • Chuck roast.
 I like to use a boneless chuck roast, as it’s a large and flavorful cut of beef that’s perfect for slow cooking.
 After spending a few hours simmering in the aromatic beef gravy, the beef shreds like butter and becomes melt-in-your-mouth tender.

 • Beef broth.
-Please use a beef broth with NO added preservatives and very little seasoning.
-Because the beef will be slow cooked in this, it will add tons of natural flavor.
+Please use a beef broth with NO added preservatives and minimal seasoning.
+Because the beef will be slow-cooked in this, it will add tons of natural flavor.

 • Garlic.
 Only fresh garlic cloves, please, not garlic powder.